mvellandi/boot-rocks/README.md

 # Summary
-[Boot.Rocks](https://boot.rocks) is an unsponsored product review using interactive video, social media, and a dedicated website about the educational platform [Boot.Dev](https://boot.dev), which teaches software engineering.
+[Boot.Rocks](https://boot.rocks) is an unsponsored product review using interactive video, social media, and a dedicated website.
+It covers the educational platform [Boot.Dev](https://boot.dev), which teaches software engineering.

-This fun project was created to demonstrate my triforce of marketing, engineering, and media skills.
-It flexed my video production skills after a 15 year break, while also providing value to Boot.dev and their community.
-Secondly, it showed I clearly understood their product benefits and demonstrated my capabilities as a potential employee.
+This project demonstrated my triforce of marketing, engineering, and media skills.
+It flexed my video production capabilities after a 15 year break, while providing value to Boot.dev and their community.
+Secondly, it showed I clearly understood their product benefits, and a small example of my potential as an employee.

 The video has 10 sections including: an introduction, 8 reasons why "Boot Rocks", and a summary.
 Section clips were made with subtitles and an AI-generated video outro featuring a female adventurer, a call-to-action to visit tracked links, and a soundtrack.
 People could then visit the campaign website at Boot.Rocks to see the full video, accompanying text, and navigate around.
 Analytics were used for both social links and website traffic.